kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 {% endhighlight %}

-It's quite similar to what we did for `ssh`ing into the box, and with good reason.
+It's similar to what we did for `ssh`ing into the box, and with good reason.
 Ansible is entirely built upon SSH.
 That said, this is dumb right?
 I don't want to type all these command line arguments.